oguzbits/icon-parallax-background/README.md

 Create a **fontawesome** folder with the webfonts and the **all.css** file included in your project directory.

-All the files are available for free on [Fontawesome Download Link](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself) .
+All the files are available for free on [Fontawesome](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself) .

 ## How to customize